-- As a first step you should contact the person who made the decision and ask for the decision to be reviewed.
-This person should also explain why the decision was taken and give you an opportunity to provide Centrelink with any new information you might have. - Secondly, you can ask for an Authorised Review Officer to review the decision.
+- 1. As a first step you should contact Centrelink.
+A Centrelink officer will check your details and explain the reason for the decision and clear up any misunderstandings.
+This will also provide you with the opportunity to tell Centrelink about any new information which may be helpful. - 2.
+Secondly, you can ask for an Authorised Review Officer to review the decision.
 The Authorised Review Officer will not have had any involvement in the original decision.
 If they think the initial decision was wrong, they can change it. - 3.
 If the Authorised Review Officer has not found in your favour, you can appeal the Centrelink decision to an independent body, the Social Services and Child Support division of the Administrative Appeals Tribunal. - 4.
 An Administrative Appeals Tribunal review can only commence once the Authorised Review Officer has completed their review.
 The Administrative Appeals Tribunal has the power to change decisions. - 5.
 You can appeal to the Administrative Appeals Tribunal for a second review. - 6.
 Finally, you can appeal a decision to the Federal Court and then the High Court.